zaehk/VIP_demo/README.md

 The screen can be reloaded pulling down so if an error is shown, the user can reload the screen easily.

 ## MOVIE DETAIL
 when the user clicks on any movie, a new screen with the movie details will be shown.
-This screen contains an overview of the vilm, cast members and crew members.
+This screen contains an overview of the film, cast members and crew members.
 Also, if available, a list of reviews will be shown.

 ![alt text](https://i.imgur.com/9kT14S7.png)